ubco-cmps/cosc123_course/class/week11/lab/README.md

-# Lab 11
+# Lab 10

-In this lab, you will be practising Object Oriented Programing (OOP).
+In this lab, you will be practising with functions and multi-scene animation.

 - Details of [Task1.md](Task1.md).